Rahmenordnung/project-M/README.md

 ##  <a name="Deployment"></a>Deployment
 The website is published in GitHub using -[Github pages](https://github.com/).
-Where one can discover interesting projects and people with whom to programm toghether .
+Where one can discover interesting projects and people with whom to program toghether .

 ## <a name="Content"></a>Content
 The text for section aside of the Concerts and Gigs was copied from the  [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) in the first box of the acordeon, and ["The Guardian"](https://www.theguardian.com/commentisfree/2018/nov/01/apu-simpsons-hero) article in the 3rd box of the same section.